-Our Senior Personal Development class help organise several sporting events throughout the year.
+Our senior Leadership class help organise several sporting events throughout the year.
 They lead lunchtime clubs in a variety of sports as well as organising inter house competitions.
-As well as planning, leading and organising events, our Personal Development pupils undergo training in first aid, positive coaching techniques, rugby ready and more.
 The highlight for these pupils is the planning and delivery of lessons in our feeder primary schools.

 Each year we elect two Young Ambassadors and several individual Sports Ambassadors.
 These ambassadors take on the responsibility of promoting Sport within the school.
-We have also selected individual pupils take the lead in our school Sports Council which is made up of representatives from each year group.
+We have also selected individual pupils who take the lead in our school Sports Council which is made up of representatives from each year group.